 THE GREAT COMMISSION CENTER is approximately 23,000 square feet and reflects the institution's adopted Classical Georgian Collegiate architecture.
 Completed in 2023, it stands at the forefront of the ETBU campus.
-The Great Commission Center features both large and medium-sized classrooms, conference meeting rooms, and dedicated student study spaces.
+The Great Commission Center features both large and medium-sized classrooms, the Fred M. Hale School of Business offices, conference meeting rooms, and dedicated student study spaces.
 It is home to Career Planning and Great Commission Program.